How to Get a Mt. Whitney Permit in 2025: Understanding the Permit & Lottery Process for Day Hiking and Backpacking the Whitney Area

 How to print your Mt.
 Whitney Permit: You can now print your Mount Whitney permit at home instead of picking it up in person.
 Your permit will be available to print one week before your trip date through your account at recreation.gov.
 Find more details about printing your Mt.
 Whitney permit here.

-When to print up your Whitney Permit: The deadline to print your permit is noon the day before for a day use permit and 10:30am of your entry date for an overnight permit.
+When to print your Whitney Permit: The deadline to print your permit is noon the day before for a day use permit or 10:00am of your entry date for an overnight permit.
 If you don’t print your permit by these deadlines, you will be considered a no-show, and your permit reservation will be canceled.

 The group leader must sign the permit to validate it and must have the printed, signed permit in their possession during the trip.
 You do not need to check-in in person if you have already printed your permit.